Keyfactor/aws-secretsmanager-orchestrator/README.md

     * **Default on Windows** - `C:\Program Files\Keyfactor\Keyfactor Orchestrator\extensions`
     * **Default on Linux** - `/opt/keyfactor/orchestrator/extensions`

-3. **Create a new directory for the AWS Secrets Manager   Integration Universal Orchestrator extension inside the extensions directory.**
+3. **Create a new directory for the AWS Secrets Manager Universal Orchestrator extension inside the extensions directory.**

     Create a new directory called `aws-secretsmanager-orchestrator`.
     > The directory name does not need to match any names used elsewhere; it just has to be unique within the extensions directory.